 - Collected Addresses—Postbox helpfully grabs the e-mail addresses from the e-mails you've sent and received so you have them handy.

 There's another way to address an email that's just as easy: use the Sidebar.
 Click the Sidebar button in the upper-right corner of the Compose window to open Postbox's unique sidebar.
 From here, you can drag addresses into the desired fields from the currently displayed address book in the sidebar.

 Within Preferences (macOS) or Options (Windows) | Composition | Addressing you can specify whether the Contacts Sidebar should display Recent Contacts or Address Book Contacts.

 Tip: Within the Contacts Sidebar, try searching for contacts by company domain name, like @apple.com.

 Ever accidentally sent a work email from your personal account – or vice-versa?
 Postbox's Domain Fencing feature can warn you when you send, or not send, to specific domains.

 For example, if you work at Apple, you can tell Postbox to warn you when you're sending from your Apple account to an address that doesn't end with @apple.com.

-Normal address bubbles are colored purple, and warning address bubbles are colored grey.
+Normal address bubbles are colored grey, and warning address bubbles are colored red.

 Formatting / Editing